-Early on in 2018, Living Paintings was approached to create a tactile resource for the Great Exhibition of the North for blind children visiting the event.
+Early on in 2018, Living Paintings was approached by an individual with a request for a tactile resource for blind children visiting the Great Exhibition of the North.

 The publishing team took a look back over the archives and decided to refresh the charity’s tactile image of L.S.
 Lowry’s Huddersfield.
 The existing resource has been adapted to include a child-friendly audio description available on either USB or CD.
 As with all of our resources, this special edition of Huddersfield is available completely free of charge with a loan period of 3 months.